 Zaytoun is a non-profit organisation and Community Interest Company founded in 2004.
 Its founding mission was to create a UK market for artisan Palestinian producers who had lost their olive oil export markets since the intifada, and it now focuses on growing that market for a wide range of products.
 Zaytoun supports Palestinian co-operatives that enable farmers to improve the quality of their products whilst highlighting the corrosive impact of the perennial conflict on sustainable livelihoods and community resilience.

 Wherever possible, Zaytoun products are fully certified by the Soil Association Organic Standard.
-In 2009 Zaytoun launched the world’s first ever Fairtrade certified olive oil.
-In addition to its famous olive oil, Zaytoun also produces a range of other authentic Palestinian products including succulent Medjoul dates from the sun-drenched Jordan Valley, za’atar (a tasty herb and spice mixture popular across the Middle East), almonds, freekeh (durum wheat harvested while still green, roasted on an open fire, then rubbed to remove the husk.
-Easy to use in dishes such as pilaf, risotto and salad), sundried tomatoes and maftoul (which is a delicious, nutty wholegrain alternative to couscous and rice); all of which can be purchased together as part of the Fair Trader’s Palestinian Hamper, sold both in-store and online.
+In 2009 Zaytoun launched the world’s first ever Fairtrade certified olive oil and also produces a range of other authentic Palestinian products including succulent Medjoul dates from the sun-drenched Jordan Valley; za’atar (a tasty herb and spice mixture popular across the Middle East); almonds; freekeh (durum wheat harvested while still green, roasted on an open fire, then rubbed to remove the husk – easy to use in dishes such as pilaf, risotto and salad); sundried tomatoes and maftoul (a delicious, nutty wholegrain alternative to couscous and rice), all of which can be purchased together as part of the Fair Trader’s Palestinian Hamper, sold both in-store and online.